hivtools/hint/docs/GenericChart.md

 #### chartConfigValues

 This assembles configuration values and selections into a form in which child components can use them as props.
 These are:
-- **dataSourceConfigValues**: Information about data sources metadata and current selections, and about its associated filters.
+- **dataSourceConfigValues**: Information about data sources' metadata and current selections, and about their associated filters.
 - **layoutData**: Special data which `Plotly` will include with the chart data to instruct plotly on how to layout the chart.
 This includes subplots configuration.
 - **scrollHeight**: The height of the scrollable area which `Plotly` should give to the chart area, calculated from the number